Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 mvc_model.x[1].value = 1

-As input for this function we will define the quantum configuration of the QAOA algorithm though the QAOAConfig
+As input for this function, define the quantum configuration of the QAOA algorithm though the QAOAConfig

 object where the number of repetitions (num_layers